miurahr/aqtinstall/docs/cli.rst

 .. option:: --autodesktop

-    If you are installing an ios or android version of Qt, or the WASM version of Qt6, the corresponding desktop version of Qt must be installed alongside of it.
+    If you are installing an ios or android version of Qt6, or the WASM version of Qt6, the corresponding desktop version of Qt must be installed alongside of it.
     Turn this option on to install it automatically.
+    This option will have no effect if you are installing Qt5 or a non-WASM desktop version of Qt6.

 .. option:: --noarchives